 Editorial: Gene Therapy for the Central and Peripheral Nervous System

 Over the last few years, advances in basic science and technology have enabled enhanced pre-clinical strategies culminating in the emergence of sophisticated treatment options available for patients.
 The most recent gene therapy success is an FDA and EMA approved antisense oligonucleotide (ASO) that is the first and only treatment option available to treat spinal muscular atrophy.
 Moreover, ASOs have successfully reduced toxic protein levels in a phase 1/2a clinical trial to treat Huntington's Disease (HD).
-This treatment option was considered safe and well tolerated and granted orphan drug designation by the FDA and EMA.
-These advances offer great hope to patients, their families, clinicians and basic scientists, and emphasises the potential of gene therapy to treat ‘the incurable’ neurological diseases/disorders.
+This treatment option was considered safe and well tolerated and was granted orphan drug designation by the FDA and EMA.
+These advances offer great hope to patients, their families, clinicians and basic scientists, and emphasizes the potential of gene therapy to treat “the incurable” neurological diseases/disorders.

 This research forum describes many important characteristics of diverse gene therapy applications for the development of tangible treatment options for different CNS and PNS disorders.
 Indeed, the advances in gene therapy strategies discussed within this research topic give hope that treatment options for many incurable CNS and PNS disorders are closer to becoming a viable clinical option.

-Received: 14 Jan 2018;
+Received: 14 January 2018; Accepted: 07 February 2018;

 Edited by:Hermona Soreq, Hebrew University of Jerusalem, Israel

-Copyright: © 2018 Tosolini and Smith.
+Copyright © 2018 Tosolini and Smith.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.